Welcome to Following Messiah, a Whole Bible Ministry!

 There are several points that I would like to point out here:

 - All Scripture is “GIVEN BY INSPIRATION OF GOD.”
 This phrase is the English translation of a Greek compound word, which literally means “God-breathed.”
 “All, Each, or Every Scripture” is “God-breathed.”
-It has been breathed out and spoken by God Himself, and it is “enspirited” by Him.
+It has been breathed out and spoken by God Himself, and it has been “enspirited” by Him.

 - “ALL SCRIPTURE IS PROFITABLE…” According to the Apostle Paul, there are four ways in which “All Scripture is profitable”: